adamaveray/blight/README.md

 ## Building

-Building the Phar from the source files is accomplished by running `php build.php` from the terminal.
+Dependencies are installed using [Composer](http://getcomposer.org).
+If you don't have Composer installed, run `curl -sS https://getcomposer.org/installer | php` from the terminal, then `php composer.phar install`.
+Building the Phar from the source files is then accomplished by running `php build.php`.